 We Like: Bones & Chews Bully Sticks – All of our puppies love to bite, nip, and chew.
 We love using Bully Sticks to help divert these unwanted behaviors.BEST DOG TREATS

-We Like: Crazy Dog Train Me Treats – One of our favorite treats for training our service dog puppies.BEST FRESH DOG FOOD
+We Like: Crazy Dog Train-Me Treats – We use these as our high-value treats for our guide dog puppies.BEST FRESH DOG FOOD

 We Like: The Farmer’s Dog – A couple months ago we started feeding Raven fresh dog food and she loves it!
 Get 50% off your first order of The Farmer’s Dog.